Conditional Mean and Variance Estimation via \textit{k}-NN Algorithm with Automated Variance Selection

-From a statistical learning perspective, non-parametric estimation of the conditional distributional function for each \( t \in \mathbb{R} \) and \( x \in \mathbb{R}^{p} \) is challenging \cite{hall1999methods, klein2024distributional}.
-Traditional methods, such as the Nadaraya-Watson estimator \cite{devroye1978uniform} and local polynomial regression \cite{fan2018local}, are significantly affected by the curse of dimensionality \cite{collomb1981estimation} and require smoothed conditions.
-Current literature and practitioners often lean towards parametric models, using linear quantile regression models \cite{koenker2005quantile,10.1093/aje/kwu178} or recent distributional regression approaches, like the generalized additive model for location, scale, and shape \cite{10.1111/j.1467-9876.2005.00510.x} (GAMLSS) family as proxies.
-In other settings, such as survival analysis and the study of censored variables, the focus shifts to specific semi-parametric models \cite{kosorok2008introduction} like Cox proportional hazards \cite{cox1972regression} and accelerated failure time models \cite{barnwal2022survival}.
+for each \(t \in \mathbb{R}\) and \(x \in \mathbb{R}^p\), is challenging \citep{hall1999methods, klein2024distributional}.
+Classical methods such as the Nadaraya-Watson estimator \citep{devroye1978uniform} and local polynomial regression \citep{fan2018local} are heavily affected by the curse of dimensionality \citep{collomb1981estimation} and require strong smoothness assumptions.
+As a result, many practitioners provided use for parametric models (e.g., linear quantile regression \citep{koenker2005quantile,10.1093/aje/kwu178}, distributional regression methods such as the general framework in \cite{padilla2025risk}, or generalized additive models for location, scale, and shape (GAMLSS) \citep{10.1111/j.1467-9876.2005.00510.x}).
+In other contexts, such as survival analysis, semiparametric models (e.g., Cox proportional hazards model \citep{cox1972regression} or accelerated failure time models \citep{barnwal2022survival}) are preferred.